This post may contain affiliate links. Please read my disclosure policy.

 Discard the hot water, fill the pan with cold tap water, then drain and repeat.
 Stir the eggs around and allow them to sit for at least a minute or two.
 The hard-cooked eggs will shrink and practically pop out of their shell!

 Tap the hard-boiled egg a few times on the side of the sink or another hard surface.
 Place the egg between the palms of your hands and roll applying gentle pressure.
 The egg shell will often come off in one piece, but if not, gently peel under cool running water.
 If you have trouble peeling the egg, place the opening of the shell directly under the trickling water.

 The water will usually seep in between the shell and the egg and help loosen it from the sides.

 Make sure the eggs are dry before slicing.

 Once the shells are removed, place the eggs on a paper towel lined plate to dry while peeling the remaining eggs.

 Use a large, thin, sharp knife to slice the eggs in half.

-The eggs are best cut while still slightly warm so don’t let them sit around too long.
+Don’t let the eggs sit around too long.
+They are best cut while still slightly warm.
 Use a sharp knife!